NocturnalShadow/net-watcher/README.md

 # NetWatcher

 NetWatcher is a network monitoring tool that reconstructs network flows from packet captures or sniffing network interfaces.
-It extracts features from these flows and uses a pre-trained classification model to determine if the traffic is malicious or benign.
+It extracts features from these flows and uses a pre-trained classification model to determine if the traffic is malicious.
 Alerts for malicious traffic are logged for further inspection.

 ## Features
 - Offline Analysis: Process PCAP files to reconstruct network flows and detect threats.